Fictitious assets are expenses presented as assets.

 How about an example of deferred revenue expenses?

-So, amazon incurred huge advertising expenses by filming ad shoot with a celebrity in the month of Jan, 2021 to have a big reach to its customers.
-Expenses incurred amounts to $10M.
+So, Amazon incurred huge advertising expenses by filming an ad shoot with a celebrity on January 20CY (Current Year) to have a big reach to its customers.
+The company spent $10 million on expenses.

-If in the above example, these expenses benefit for more than one accounting period, we recognize those expenses as fictitious assets over a period.
+If in the above example, these expenses benefit more than one accounting period, we recognize those expenses as fictitious assets over a period.

 3. Loss (Profit and Loss Debit balance)